zshipko/ocaml-rs/README.md

 # ocaml-rs - OCaml FFI for Rust

-NOTE: `ocmal-rs` is based on [raml v0.1](https://crates.io/crates/raml) with the goal of creating an even higher-level interface.
+NOTE: `ocaml-rs` is based on [raml v0.1](https://crates.io/crates/raml) with the goal of creating a higher-level interface.

-Direct OCaml bindings without ever leaving Rust - no C stubs!

-Please see the example in `examples` for the Rust code in `rust` for the Rust code that OCaml code will call and the `ocaml` directory for the OCaml code that calls the Rust code.

 ```rust
 caml!(ml_beef, |parameter|, <local>, {